jwcarr/eyekit/README.md

 }
 ```

 This format is open, human-readable, and fairly flexible.
 Each trial object should contain a key called `fixations` that maps to an array containing x, y, and duration for each fixation.
 Aside from this, you can freely add other key–value pairs (e.g., participant IDs, trial IDs, timestamps, etc.).
-These data files can be loaded using the `read()` function from the `io` module:
+These data files can be loaded using the `io.read()` function from the `io` module:

 ```python
 >>> data = eyekit.io.read('example_data.json')
 ```

-and written using the `write()` function:
+and written using the `io.write()` function:

 ```python
 >>> eyekit.io.write(data, 'example_data.json', indent=2)